altafulla / Shutterstock.com

 If you need surgery, you have little choice but to trust your fate to a professional.
 But when it comes to your money, don’t ever turn over complete control to anyone.

 Seeking advice is always a good idea.
-But no matter who that adviser is or how smart they are, your money is more important to you than it is to them.
+But no matter who how smart the adviser is, your money is more important to you than it is to the adviser.
 So if you’re not doing everything yourself, at least understand what’s going on.

 15. Pay with cash